radugroza/wordpress-plugin-unit-tests/README.md

 ###How to install

-- Drop the php file in a bin folder inside your plugin
+- Drop the php file in a bin folder inside your WP plugin
 - Run this php file from a CLI